SheStealsMyPenta/mock_upload/README.md

+already Deploy in Vercel https://mock-upload.vercel.app/
  1. What did you choose to mock the API and why?
 	•	I chose axios-mock-adapter because it can straightforwardly simulate axios requests, making it easy to set delays, errors, and status simulations.
 This allows us to quickly validate front-end logic without setting up a real backend.
 	2. If you used an AI tool, what parts did it help with?
 	•	I used ChatGPT to help set up the initial structure, particularly the core implementation of task polling and state management.